leon3s/solving-localhost-dev/readme.md

 - **Simplified Development Workflow**: Nanocl streamlines the process of running multiple services locally, enabling developers to focus on building great software.

-- **Domain Resolution**: Nanocl creates intuitive domains for your services, making it easier to test and debug your projects.
+- **Domain Resolution**: Nanocl help you to setup intuitive domains for your services, making it easier to test and debug your projects.

 - **Realistic Testing Environment**: By mirroring the production setup locally, Nanocl helps developers identify and resolve issues early on, leading to smoother deployments.